Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/infor-idm.md

 **Prerequisites:**

 - An admin user für InforOS with the security roles "ION Desk Admin", "ION API Admin", "IDM Admin".
-- An ION API file to create the communication between Docbits (DOC²) and Infor IDM.
+- An ION API file to create the communication between DocBits (DOC²) and Infor IDM.
 Follow the documentation here: [How to create an Infor ION file](/docbits/export/create-a-infor-ion-file/)
 - A IDM document type where the documents shall be exported to.
 - A IDM Mapping file which IDM uses to know which document content represents which information.
 You find a example of the IDM mapping file on this page: [How to create a IDM mapping file](/docbits/export/how-to-create-a-idm-mapping-file/)

-Login to Docbits (DOC²), click on settings and select "Export".
+Login to DocBits (DOC²), click on settings and select "Export".

 ![](/_images/docbits/ExportToInforIDM_1.png)